Alan L. Calnan

-In 1990, he joined the Southwestern faculty.
+Professor Calnan's passion for teaching as well as scholarship continues to shape his tenure at Southwestern.
 About teaching, Professor Calnan says, "I love the interaction with students.
 If I do my job well, I can cause them to see the world in a completely different way."
-His students believe that he has been successful in doing just that, and in 1999, he received Southwestern's Excellence in Teaching Award.
-He was named as the Irving D. and Florence Rosenberg Professor of Law that same year, the Paul E. Treusch Professor of Law in 2004, and the Irwin R. Buchalter Professor of Law in 2010 for his outstanding teaching, professional accomplishments and service to Southwestern.
+Acknowledging his service to students and the law school community, Professor Calnan was awarded Southwestern's Excellence in Teaching Award for 1999, and was named as the Irving D. and Florence Rosenberg Professor of Law for 1999, the Paul E. Treusch Professor of Law in 2004, and the Irwin R. Buchalter Professor of Law in 2010.

 Books and Chapters

 THE RIGHT TO CIVIL DEFENSE IN TORTS (Carolina Academic Press, June 2013)

 DUTY AND INTEGRITY IN TORT LAW (Carolina Academic Press, 2009)